Chinese folk art

+Sculpture

-Jade Carving
+Jade carving

 Jade is a semi-rare green mineral found in prominent use in Chinese art since prehistoric times.
 Carvings using jade have been a common elevated folk art in China.
 From objects such as masks to animals, jade—along with cheaper wood and bamboo—found use in many works of art.
 At times, the highest quality jade has been esteemed more highly than gold, diamonds, or pearls.
 Due to the toughness of jade, it is believed that Chinese jade carvings were first carved into weapons such as swords, although it is unclear if the sword carvings were for ceremonial or utilitarian use.
 As time went on, jade was carved into many different shapes and forms.
 An important early example of jade carving were the circular disks known as bi, generally understood to represent the heavens in some fashion.
 By 3000 BC, jade was referred to yu (玉).
 By 206 BC, Xu Shen—a Chinese scholar under the Han—listed the Five Virtues of Jade as benevolence, honesty, wisdom, integrity, and bravery.
 It further represents love, strength, purity, luck, and gentleness.
 Jade is also used in fengshui, adding harmony and balance to its space.